 The statements of net position reflect the assets, liabilities, deferred outflows/inflows and the financial position of UFHSA at a specified time.
 Assets plus deferred outflows of resources less liabilities and deferred inflows of resources equal net position, which is one indicator of UFHSA's current financial condition.
 The changes in net position that occur over time indicate improvement or deterioration in UFHSA's financial condition.
-UFHSA's increase in noncurrent assets and deferred inflows of resources for 2022 is related to the implementation of GASB 87, Leases for the year ended June 30, 2022.
-UFHSA's increase in noncurrent assets and net investment in capital assets in 2021 is related to the economic recovery during the COVID pandemic.
+UFHSA's increase in current assets is primarily related to higher rental rates and improved interest earnings.
+UFHSA's decrease in noncurrent assets for 2024 is related to the application of adjustments for GASB 87, Leases and required annual depreciation of our documentary film.

-UF HISTORIC ST. AUGUSTINE, INC. MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2022
+UF HISTORIC ST. AUGUSTINE, INC. MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2024